drlight17/bbb-video-download-manual-init/README.md

 Tested on the installed BBB 2.4 and dockerized BBB 2.5 versions.
 # !!!KNOWN issues!!!
-Current bbb-video-download hs an issue with memory leak when use alpine newer then 3.11.
+Current bbb-video-download has an issue with memory leak when use alpine newer then 3.11.
 To build normal functioning bbb-video-download edit it's Dockerfile as the following:
 ```
 --- a/src/Dockerfile
 +++ b/src/Dockerfile